 Horse Slaughter

-Although the numbers have significantly reduced since 2015, every year tens of thousands of American horses are slaughtered for human consumption.
-They are transported across the border to large slaughter facilities in Mexico and Canada and their meat is exported to Italy, Belgium, France, and Japan.
+Although the numbers have significantly reduced since 2015, every year approx. 20,000 US horses are slaughtered for human consumption.
+They are transported across the border to large slaughter facilities in Mexico and Canada and their meat is exported to Japan and China.

 Where do these horses come from?
 They come from race tracks, farms, riding academies or private owners and are sold at auctions all over the country where they spend hours and sometimes even days in overcrowded pens, often without access to food and water.